Skip to content

 Funding

-Through seed and ongoing funding from the City of Abbotsford, the First Nations Health Authority, the BC Centre for Disease Control, Fraser Health Authority, Community Action Initiative, Reaching Home, as well as from many individual donors, the project has grown from an idea to an operation.
+Through seed and ongoing funding from the City of Abbotsford, the First Nations Health Authority, the BC Centre for Disease Control, Fraser Health Authority, Community Action Initiative, Reaching Home, BC Gaming, as well as from many individual donors, the project has grown from an idea to an operation.

 Questions we wanted to answer: